Shopping for good sheets can be frustrating. Between all of the available thread counts and materials, the whole sheet buying process is exasperating.

 Sheets with a thread count this high are almost exclusively made with…

-Embroidery and embellishments – Embroidered hems are very visually appealing.
+Embroidery and embellishments – Embroidered hems are very visually appealing, of course.
 They provide a visual aesthetic that plain sheets just don’t have.
 But from a practical standpoint, they are actually worse!